Michdo93/MMM-VoiceAssistant/README.md

 ## Installation

-This module uses a pubsub model to communicate with google assistant running on Pi.
+This module uses a pubsub model to communicate with google assistant running on Ubuntu (x86).

 ### Create an app in pubnub admin console
 Signup for a free dev account here https://admin.pubnub.com/#/register and create an app and get publish and subscriber keys to configure it in following files and `config.js`.

 Replace keys in following files
-* pi/assistant.py
+* ubuntu/assistant.py

 ### Setup GA Module
 * `git clone https://github.com/gauravsacc/MMM-GoogleAssistant.git` into the `~/MagicMirror/modules` directory.